 Also see . . .
 The New Georgia Encyclopedia entry on Jared Irwin.
 (Submitted on September 14, 2010, by David Seibert of Sandy Springs, Georgia.)

-Categories. • Patriots & Patriotism • Politics • War, US Revolutionary • Wars, US Indian •
+Topics.
+This marker is included in these topic lists: Government & Politics • Patriots & Patriotism • War, US Revolutionary • Wars, US Indian